PiMaker/pimaker.github.io/_texts/rvc1.md

 There is currently no disk emulated, since VRChat doesn't support world persistancy at the moment anyway.
 Linux boots entirely from RAM, the initramfs stays mounted as the rootfs.

-<small>[7] Side-note that I mention for no particular reason and definitely didn't spend a full day tracking down a related bug on: Did you know that bitwise negate in Rust is `!`, which, if copied to C, will compile successfully and without warning, but actually perform a *boolean* negate?
-Now you do! `~` is what you need, obviously.
+<small id="ref7">[7] Side-note that I mention for no particular reason and definitely didn't spend a full day tracking down a related bug on: Did you know that bitwise negate in Rust is `!`, which, if copied to C, will compile successfully and without warning, but actually perform a *boolean* negate?
+Now you do! `~` is what you need, obviously. <a href="#ref7b">⏎</a></small>

 ---